hiroshiban/Mcalibrator2/README.txt

           interface with valid drivers to control your photometers.

-- MATLAB R2009a or later and "optimization" and "statistics" toolboxes note 1: Mcalibrator2 works even without optimization toolbox, but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations), the toolbox is required. note 2: Mcalibrator2 can not be launched correctly on MATLAB R2007 or older since the GUI control system that
+- MATLAB R2009a or later and "optimization" and "statistics" toolboxes note 1: Mcalibrator2 works even without optimization/statistics toolboxes, but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations), the toolbox is required. note 2: Mcalibrator2 can not be launched correctly on MATLAB R2007 or older since the GUI control system that